Svelto Methodology Framework

 1. Purpose and Scope

-This document exists for one reason: to allow an external auditor to evaluate whether the evidence Svelto generates is credible, independently verifiable, and correctly scoped — without access to the Svelto platform itself.
+This document exists to let auditors, security leaders, and compliance reviewers evaluate whether Svelto's evidence model is credible, independently verifiable, and correctly scoped — without needing access to the Svelto platform itself.

 It describes, at a conceptual level: